A growth-fragmentation model related to Ornstein-Uhlenbeck type processes: OU type branching Markov processes

-The choice of the drift coefficient in \eqref{Ch4:eq:Psi} is for the following purposes.
-First, this is consistent with Definition~1 in \cite{Bertoin:CF}.
-So for the case $\dOU = 0$, an OU type branching Markov chain with characteristics $(\sigma^2, c, \mu, 0)$ is a \emph{branching L\'evy process} with characteristics $(\sigma^2, c, \mu)$.
-Second, this enables us to obtain an important embedding property that we shall now present.
-For each $\levOU\geq 0$, we cut an OU type branching Markov chain $\Zs$ with characteristics $(\sigma, c, \mu, \dOU)$ at level $\levOU$, by keeping at each dislocation the child particle which is the closest to the parent, and by suppressing the other child particles if and only if its distance to the position of the parent at death is larger than or equal to $\levOU$.
+The term $\int_{\Rdtwo} (1-\e^{r_1})\mu(\dd \rr)$ in \eqref{Ch4:eq:Psi}, which is an analogue of the compensation term in the L\'evy-Khintchine formula \eqref{Ch4:eq:Phi}, is used to compensate for the negative jumps in the branching events induced by $\mu|_{\Rdtwo}$.
+We place it there for the following purposes.
+First, this is consistent with \cite[Definition~1]{Bertoin:CF}.
+So for the case $\dOU = 0$, an OU type branching Markov process with characteristics $(\sigma^2, c, \mu, 0)$ is a \emph{branching L\'evy process} with characteristics $(\sigma^2, c, \mu)$.
+Second, this induces an important embedding property that we shall now present.
+For each $\levOU\geq 0$, we cut an OU type branching Markov process $\Zs$ with characteristics $(\sigma, c, \mu, \dOU)$ at level $\levOU$, by keeping at each dislocation the child particle which is the closest to the parent, and by suppressing the other child particles if and only if its distance to the position of the parent at death is larger than or equal to $\levOU$.
 Let $B(\levOU)\subset \U$ be the set of individuals that are killed by this cutting operation, so $u=(u_1, \ldots, u_{|u|}) \in B(\levOU)$ if and only if

 For every $r\in[-\infty, 0]$, set

 Then for every $\rr=(r_1, r_2, r_3, \ldots) \in \Rd$, we define

 Let $\cutOU{\mu}$ be the image of $\mu$ by the map $\rr \mapsto \cutOU{\rr}$.